-

 What is happening?

-The maintenance will begin on 3 May for one weekend of initial works, then recommence on 7 June and end on 3 March 2025.
+The maintenance will begin on the 7th June 2024 and end on 3 March 2025.

 To cause minimum disruption to users during its busiest times, both tunnels will remain open, as usual, from Monday to Friday.